Master Personal Finance with Notion: Create a Powerful Debt Reduction and Financial Goals Tracker

 • Progress Percentage

 1. Enter the details of your goals.
-Use formulas to automatically calculate progress if desired.
+You can use Notion’s formula feature to automatically calculate progress.

 Step 7: Regular Updates and Analysis